geddski/csstyle/README.md

 tweaks to promote more code reuse.

 ## Getting Started
+1. csstyle uses the latest SASS (3.4).
+Older versions are not supported.

-1. Add id="csstyle" to your html or body element.
+2. Add id="csstyle" to your html or body element.
 This is necessary so that components with their parts and options can nest indefinitely yet always be overridden by tweaks and locations.

-2. Download the scss mixins
+3. Download the scss mixins

 ## Demo
 gem install sass